Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 `1.6.0`
 - Added compatibility with Clan Emblems
 - Added the possibility to offset/rotate your character to better fit a scene or pose, using the 3D editor
-- New hidding conditions: Crouch and Fly related
+- New hiding conditions: Crouch and Fly related
 - Deactivate IK button to prevent your character from moving its feet based on ground level
 - Added a button to keep the !Custom camera on after leaving the panel.
 With the new camera, this can be used to offset your view to had a better view at an RP scene
 - Complete Rework of the accessory editor: